Sex segregation in Iran: Objections

 Some consider sex segregation a positive thing.
-For example, ex-parliament representative Seyyed Mahmood Hoseini Dolatabadi said, "University is a place for education not for finding couple.
+For example, ex-parliament representative Seyyed Mahmood Hoseini Dolatabadi said, "University is a place for education not for finding a partner.
 University is supposed to be a place for catharsis and learning.
 We have such successful places for this aim like Islamic Hawzas.
 Furthermore sex-segregated universities are successful."

-On the other hand, many authorities and sociologists in Iran are against sex segregation.
+On the other hand, some authorities and sociologists in Iran are against sex segregation.
 Saeed Moeedfar, an Iranian sociologist, said in an interview with Fararu press: "Sex segregation policy forms negative reaction in the society.
-Attitudes of previous policy makers has caused abnormalities in the society and people don't pay attention to moral and ethic norms which obeyed before sex segregation any more."
+The attitudes of previous policy makers have caused abnormalities in our society and people no longer pay attention to moral and ethical norms which were obeyed before sex segregation."

-Ali Jannati, ex-minister of culture, said in 2014: "We don't confirm sex-segregation of live concerts.
-Governmental cultural group doesn't agree with this idea and won't execute that because we consider it inappropriate for families."
+Ali Jannati, ex-minister of culture, said in 2014: "We don't enforce sex-segregation of live concerts.
+The governmental cultural group doesn't agree with this idea and won't enforce it because we consider it inappropriate for families."

 During Mahsa Amini protests in 2022, in some universities like University of Tehran and Allameh Tabataba'i University, male and female students chose to eat in the same place while mingling with each other as a demonstration of civil disobedience.